Here comes the sun: The best TVs for bright rooms in 2024

 • Weak audio power

-More about the best TVs for bright rooms
+How to choose the best TVs for bright rooms

 In terms of a brightness level that can be pushed high enough to overcome stray beams of sunlight or ambient brightness in the room, Organic LED TVs are probably not the best choice.
 Although they have many strengths, particularly an excellent range of contrast - from mid-tones to deep and absolute blacks, they don’t output as much light as other technologies.
 OLEDs are self-illuminating, so they don’t require a traditional backlight to create a bright enough picture and can be controlled individually, pixel by pixel.